rskntroot/splunk/README.md

-# splunk
+# Splunk Search Head Clutser Testing on Docker Swarm
-Splunk Search Head Clutser on Docker Swarm
+This was developed with the intention of replacing the search heads in an existing Indexer Cluster all running on bare metal servers.

 ## Topolgy: